 Pro #1: Content Quality

-I have spent a considerable amount of time watching many sessions, and all I can say is that the quality of the content is good.
-The PM PrepCast explains all content of the PMBOK Guide in simple language.
+I watched many of the sessions, and I found their quality was good.
+PM PrepCast explains the entire PMBOK Guide in simple language.

 Pro #2: Student Workbook

-This is my favorite component of the course.
+This was my favorite part of the course.

-The workbook describes the course content and how to use it properly.
-It provides you with short notes on important concepts from each knowledge area.
-I found it extremely useful.
+The workbook describes the course content and how to use it.
+It provides you with short notes on important concepts, which I found useful.

-I suggest you keep this workbook handy with you and use it during review.
+I suggest you keep this workbook handy and use it during your review.

 Pro #2: Access Mode

-After watching all the sessions you can attempt an online quiz and get your 35 contact hours certificate.
-This quiz has 25 questions and you can try it an unlimited number of times.
+After watching the sessions, you can attempt the quiz and get your 35 contact hours certificate.
+This quiz has 25 questions and you can attempt it an unlimited number of times.

-Keep in mind that you will have to wait for two weeks after joining the course to attempt this test.
-This condition is imposed so you can watch the complete course before attempting the test.
+Keep in mind that you have to wait for two weeks after joining the course to attempt this test.
+This condition is imposed so you can watch all the sessions beforehand.

 Pro #3: Access Duration

-If you buy this course within six months of a new version of the PMBOK guide, you will get a free upgrade.
+You will have access to this course until a new version of the PMBOK Guide arrives and the course is updated.
+If you buy this course within six months of a new version of the PMBOK guide arrive, you will get a free upgrade.

-This access duration should be more than enough for you to complete the course and pass the exam.
+This should be more than enough time for you to complete the course and pass your PMP exam.

-And although you do not have access to this course forever, you can download all the content and retain access to the material.
+Although you do not have access to this course forever, you can download the content and use it forever.

 Pro #4: Refund Policy

-This program comes with a 90 day refund policy.
-If you do not like the course or if it does not meet your expectations, you can ask for a refund, provided you did not attempt the final test.
+This program comes with a 90-day refund policy.
+If you dislike the course or if it does not meet your expectations, you can ask for a refund, provided you have not attempted the final test.

-I believe 90 days is more than enough time for you try the course and review your decision to continue with it.
+I believe 90 days is more than enough time for you to try the course to decide if you wish to continue with it.

 Pro #5: Technical Support

-I have been an affiliate of the PM PrepCast for more than five years and throughout this time their support has been great.
+I have been an affiliate of PM PrepCast for over nine years.
+I have never had an issue, and their support has been great.

-They have always been proactive in solving issues and I have never needed to contact them.
-They were always the ones who informed me about any issues and rectified them.
+They have always been proactive in solving problems and I rarely need to contact them.

-I have also contacted Mr. Fichtner and he responded to me quickly.
+A few times I contacted Mr. Fichtner, and he responded quickly.